dwhieb/dissertation/README.md

 For more information about Node.js and npm, visit the [Node.js][Node] and [npm][npm] websites.

 You will need to download Node and npm in order to run most of the scripts in this project.
 You can download both pieces of software from the [Node.js web page][Node].
-Be sure to download the `Current` version rather than the `LTS` version; otherwise some scripts may not work correctly.
+The scripts in this repository were written using Version 12 of Node, so you may need to download that specific version in order for the scripts in this project to work correctly.

 #### Cloning this Repository